‘Teen Mom 2’: Kailyn Lowry Says She’s Dating A ‘Super Hot’ Guy, Is It Her Baby Daddy?

-Teen Mom 2 star Kailyn Lowry, who is expecting her third child later this year, dropped a big bombshell during the recently aired Ask The Moms special.
+Teen Mom 2 star Kailyn Lowry, who is expecting her third child later this year, dropped a big bombshell during the recently aired Ask the Moms special.
 The special was filmed a few months ago, as Chelsea Houska and Jenelle Evans, who both welcomed babies in February, are pregnant in the scenes.
-This means that Kailyn was also pregnant, but that it wasn’t made public at the time.
+This means that Kailyn was also pregnant, but it wasn’t made public at the time.

-According to Wet Paint, during the Teen Mom 2 Ask The Moms special, cast members Kailyn Lowry, Chelsea Houska, Jenelle Evans, and Leah Messer all answered questions from fans who were in the audience, and from social media.
-One fan even asked Kail if she was dating anyone since splitting from ex-husband, Javi Marroquin.
-Lowry, who is usually tight lipped about her romantic relationships, did reveal that she was seeing someone special, and even added that he’s “super hot.”
+According to Wet Paint, during the Teen Mom 2 Ask the Moms special, cast members Kailyn Lowry, Chelsea Houska, Jenelle Evans, and Leah Messer all answered questions from fans who were in the audience and from social media.
+One fan even asked Kailyn if she was dating anyone since splitting from ex-husband Javi Marroquin.
+Lowry, who is usually tight-lipped about her romantic relationships, revealed that she was seeing someone special and even added that he’s “super hot.”

 “I’m kinda seeing someone.
 He’s super nice, he’s super hot.
 He’s like a 12 (out of 10).
 I don’t want anyone finding him because I don’t need the girls going after him,” Kailyn Lowry said.